 Before we unpack why Cathy Yan’s film is so incredible, we have to go back a bit.
 Margot Robbie’s Harley was first introduced in 2016’s Suicide Squad.
-I was so I was thrilled to finally see Harley on the big screen.
-However, while Robbie is the perfect Harley, Suicide Squad is primarily interested in treating her as a sex symbol.
+While Robbie is the perfect Harley, Suicide Squad is primarily interested in treating her as a sex symbol.
 I could somewhat forgive that treatment the first time I saw the film, as Harley still gets some awesome lines, and I was simply happy she was there.
 But then I saw the film a second time at my local theater.
 There weren’t many people, a few families, but as I was leaving, I overheard a little girl say to her parents, “I wish the Joker was my boyfriend”.
 That is when I realized how damaging this film was, in ways I had not realized.
 It was so upsetting to hear this statement, as the girl didn’t know what their relationship was like in animated show and comics.
 By erasing and glamourizing the abuse between Joker and Harley, the film made it seem like their relationship was something admirable.
 If you know anything about Harley it is that she is in a terribly abusive relationship, and audience knew that going into the film and read Harley accordingly.
-The only thing worse than Harley’s toxic relationship is to not acknowledge that it is a toxic relationship.
+The only thing worse than Harley’s toxic relationship is to not acknowledge that it is a toxic relationship, while only vaguely suggesting that it might be off camera.
 Refusing that representation is the worst error in Suicide Squad, and I am not even talking about their version of the Joker.

 While Birds of Prey makes a deliberate point to not acknowledge the Joker, but unfortunately, I need to briefly discuss what led to that decision.
 The Joker’s absence was a main objection point for certain critics and male audiences, and I feel like that rhetoric needs to be addressed.
 Not only why he is not in the film, but why the Joker’s legacy is so toxic, and how that impacted the form of Birds of Prey.